 COMPOSITE = Sum of all three composite percentages

-WHY IT’S IMPORTANT TO CALCULATE EACOED AGGREGATE SCORE?
+WHY IT’S IMPORTANT TO CALCULATE EAUED AGGREGATE SCORE?

 To get admitted to the course of your choosing, you must meet or exceed the departmental cut-off point.
 However, if you are applying for a competitive programme, it is recommended that you exceed the departmental cut-off level.